ErdenizUnvan/Containerize_Secure_Scale_RAG_Application_With_Qdrant_and_OpenAI_API/README.md

 SPCORE1.pdf

-once the docker compose file works, use chat.py code to tak with documents and check the logs
+once the docker compose file works, use chat.py code to tak with documents and check the logs by executing log.py